links-field/cubepress/docs/guide/checksim.md

 Data usage history can be queried via date picker and can be downloaded.

 ::: warning Limitation
-Usage history can't be dated back to more than 12 months.
+Usage history can't be dated back to more than 12 months ago.
 :::
 ---
 ### Bundle History